lamdis-ai/lamdis-runs/README.md

 * A sample suite/test snippet, and
 * The behavior you expected vs observed.

-We’ll extend the docs/examples to cover your case.
+We'll extend the docs/examples to cover your case.